 Directors are elected by a plurality vote of the votes cast by the holders of shares of our Common Stock entitled to vote at the Annual Meeting.
-A plurality vote means that the directors who receive the most votes in an election, though not necessarily a majority, will be elected.
+A plurality vote means that the director who receives the most votes in an election, though not necessarily a majority, will be elected.
 Only votes FOR or WITHHOLD will affect the outcome.